jmagman/flutter-wiki/Reducing-Test-Flakiness.md

 # Fixing flaky tests
 The TL will help triage, reassign, and attempt to fix the flakiness.

-If fixed, the test can be re-enabled after being validated for 50 consecutive runs without flakiness issues.
+If fixed, the test can be re-enabled after being validated for 50 consecutive runs without flakiness issues (task without exclamation point in flutter build dashboard).

 If not fixable, the test will be removed from the flutter build dashboard or deleted from CI completely depending on specific cases.